 Describe the purpose, specific aims, or objectives of this study:

-When completing a collaborative task, either in real world or in virtual environment, it is often needed for the user to draw the attention of her collaborator to a specific object or position.
-A common approach is to point at the target with finger or hand.
-However, it is unclear that how the difference between AR and real world affect the object referencing performance and how to design AR UI for best effective result.
-In this study, we will evaluate user performance with various interaction techniques of object referencing for collaboration in AR system and real world.
+When completing a collaborative task, either in the real world or in a virtual environment, it is often needed for a user to draw the attention of their collaborator to a specific object or position.
+A common approach is to point at the target with a finger or a hand.
+However, it is unclear how the difference between AR and the real world affects the object referencing performance and how to design AR UI for the best effective result.
+In this study, we will evaluate user performance with various interaction techniques of object referencing for collaboration in an AR system in a physical environment.

 State the hypotheses to be tested:

-We hypothesize that users will have different performance in object hand reference for collaboration in real-world and AR.
+We hypothesize that users will have different performance in object hand reference for collaboration in AR from the real world.

-We hypothesize that different spatial relations between collaborators will affect the collaborative performance.
+We hypothesize that different spatial relations between collaborators will affect collaborative performance.

 Background